subugoe/oauni/analysis.md

 ### OA fraction of the German publication output

-  - plot of oa numbers on national level (Is OA? plot) over time
-  - possibly scatterplot with all insitutions, publication output vs. oa share

 First, we look at how the overall OA share developed over time.
 The following figure displays the number of publications associated with one of the German research institutions we considered and highlights they